 - Easy To Maintain: Maintaining a hybrid app is simpler than other apps as your team of developers doesn’t have to work with each platform separately.
 Thanks to the single codebase, it’s enough to make changes once and they’ll be applied to all platforms.
 Hybrid apps also eliminate the need for manual updates of new versions.
 Users will get a refreshed version every time they open the app.

-- Affordable: Hybrid apps allow using a reusable codebase, which makes their maintenance cost much cheaper than other apps.
+- Affordable: Hybrid apps allow the use of a reusable codebase, which makes their maintenance cost much cheaper than other apps.

 - Internet connection: As a hybrid application requires a continuous internet connection to deliver the full range of features to users, you may encounter certain difficulties when implementing offline access to a part of their functionality.